Kiwi Hut (km2170) – Arthur’s Pass road (km2208)

 So the Fins and I set out across the footbridge and to our first crossing of the Deception River, about 1.5 km in.
 There was a large sign at the beginning of the track warning of the many dangers on this route, namely the river crossings but also rock slides, avalanches, and difficult terrain.
 It said to allow 9 hrs to Goat Pass hut (we did it in 5) and that the first crossing would be the indicator if it was passable, yet there are a few crossings upstream that can be even more difficult.
 We found the first to be quite easy.
 The second was the most difficult of the whole day, and that’s only because I chose a bad spot.
 The water went up to my crotch and for 2 steps I definitely felt the power of the river.

 I am a bit more bold and aggressive than most when it comes to river crossings.
-Perhaps because I grew up practically on the Arkansas River and am into many watersports (kayaking, boating, surfing, rafting, scuba diving, etc), I don’t fear water.
-But I do have a healthy respect for its power.
+Perhaps because I grew up practically on the Arkansas River and am into many watersports (kayaking, boating, surfing, rafting, scuba diving, etc), I don’t fear water as much.
+But I do have a healthy respect for its power, especially after surfing in Hawaii.

 The easy conditions we had.

 Further up, we were just about to go past a slide area when I heard something that sounded like thunder.
 Tuomas actually saw it.
-It was a rock slide, right where we were about to walk past.
+It was a rock slide, right where we were about to walk.
 We avoided the area by just walking in the river.

 Near the top, the route climbed steeply up a small stream.
 The radio antenna of the hut could be seen just above.